 -

 The White Temple was built atop Anu Ziggurat, dedicated to the sky God Anu.
 A ziggurat is a built platform with four sloping sides.
+These sides were broken up by stripes, and the flat top was coated with asphalt.
 The whitewashed temple stood 40 feet above the flat plain of Uruk, making it a focal point of the city.
-The temple was a visual symbolization of the theocratic political system, in which state officials operate on the behalf of a God.
-The temple contained staircases, shelves, a podium, an altar, and the bones of a leopard and a lion.
+The temple's height was a visual symbolization of the theocratic political system; the sight a reminder that state officials operated on behalf of a higher power.

 -